xiaomengli678/academic-kickstart/content/home/experience.md

-  title = "Applied Machine Learning Research Intern" company = "Los Alamos National Laboratory (LANL)" company_url = "https://www.lanl.gov/" location = "New Mexico" date_start = "2018-05-28"
+  title = "Applied Machine Learning Research Intern" company = "Los Alamos National Laboratory (LANL)" company_url = "https://www.lanl.gov/" location = "Los Alamos, New Mexico, United States" date_start = "2018-05-28"
   date_end = "2018-08-03"
   description = """
-  Responsibilities include:
+  Machine learning solutions to revealing the hidden seismicity of Mars

   * Applied Fingerprinting to preprocess the Marsquake waveform data and transferred the Fingerprinting results into both Sequence and Image, two perspectives in Deep Learning.
   * Built a Convolutional Recurrent Neural Network (CRNN) with Keras and TensorFlow incorporating both CNN and LSTM.
 Adjusted the parameters and structure in CRNN to improve model’s performance in ﬁnding the waveform where Marsquake events happen.
 Used time window to separate time-history waveform in order to get training data.
 Evaluated the model with 10-fold cross-validation and observed the results using confusion matrices.